Streptococcus mutans: Prevention and treatment

-The addition of bioactive glass beads to dental composites reduces penetration of Streptococcus mutans into the marginal gaps between tooth and composite.
+The addition of bioactive glass beads to dental composites reduces penetration of S. mutans into the marginal gaps between tooth and composite.
 They have antimicrobial properties, reducing bacterial penetration.
 This decreases the risk of secondary caries developing, a common reason for failure of dental restorations.
 This means that the longevity and efficacy of composite restorations may be improved.

+Bacteriophages (viruses that infect bacteria) that target S. mutans have been researched.
+Phages have shown promise in reducing S. mutans in lab settings, potentially offering a targeted approach to caries prevention without harming the mouth's natural microbiome.
+Several different phages have been found that infect S. mutans, including SMHBZ8.

 Survival under stressful conditions

 Conditions in the oral cavity are diverse and complex, frequently changing from one extreme to another.
 Thus, to survive in the oral cavity, S. mutans must tolerate rapidly harsh environmental fluctuations and exposure to various antimicrobial agents to survive.
 Transformation is a bacterial adaptation involving the transfer of DNA from one bacterium to another through the surrounding medium.
 Transformation is a primitive form of sexual reproduction.
 For a bacterium to bind, take up, and recombine exogenous DNA into its chromosome, it must enter a special physiological state termed "competence".
 In S. mutans, a peptide pheromone quorum-sensing signaling system controls genetic competence.
 This system functions optimally when the S. mutans cells are in crowded biofilms.
 S. mutans cells growing in a biofilm are transformed at a rate 10- to 600-fold higher than single cells growing under uncrowded conditions (planktonic cells).
 Induction of competence appears to be an adaptation for repairing DNA damage caused by crowded, stressful conditions.

 Knowing about quorum-sensing gives rise to the potential development of drugs and therapies.
-Quorum-sensing peptides can be manipulated to cause target suicide as well as.
+Quorum-sensing peptides can be manipulated to cause target suicide.
 Furthermore, quenching quorum-sensing can lead to prevention of antibiotic resistance.